Donald Trump’s Impeachment Lawyers Reportedly Quit Because They Refuse To Argue ‘Big Lie’ Of A Stolen Election

 It was not clear how Trump would proceed with his impeachment defense.

-A number of Republicans had indicated that they could be open to convicting him, though had not said for certain how they would vote.
+A number of Republicans have indicated that they could be open to convicting him though have not said for certain how they would vote.
 But many others have protested against it, arguing that the trial would be unconstitutional.